dantaeyoung/PaperHopper/README.md

   - Especially - make sure that you don't have other Paperhopper-related definitions open.
 Reactivision sends data to Grasshopper over the network, and only one process can be listening to that data at a time.
   - ![FindTagsbyID.PNG](PaperHopper/imgs/FindTagsbyID.PNG)
 - You should now have it working!
 This means that you can ask Grasshopper to find a tag by a certain ID, and then when the tag is visible, get its rotation amount, or trigger a Rhino command, et cetera.

+### Software setup for Full table mode.

+ The setup is similar to above.
+In addition:
+##### Hardware:
+ - Install a projector
+##### Rhino:
+ - Open the `Paperhopper_3dm_TEMPLATE.3dm` file in Rhino.
+ - In `Display Options`, import the `Paperhopper_Display_Mode.ini` file, which just creates a viewport style called 'PaperHopper'.
+The background is black, and some other small details are tweaked.
+ - Load the Named View `PaperHopper` view.
+ - Run `ToggleFloatingViewport` to make sure that a floating viewport exists.
+ - Drag this to your projector and maximize it, effectively using this as a canvas.
+##### Grasshopper:
+ - First open the `Paperhopper_1_CALIBRATION.gh` file in Grasshopper.
+This will help you calibrate the system.
+Follow the instructions (essentially press the large pink button and move a single fiducial marker around).
+ - When your calibration is done, Grasshopper saves a `Calibration.csv` file locally to the same folder.
+ - Close this definition.
+Now, open `Paperhopper_2_PLAY_TEMPLATE.gh`.
+ - You will see the same 'Find Tags based on Tags ID' component as before, but will also be able to see the system recognize the tags and project them onto the table surface.